jhagu/grow_coding_test_proposal/README.md

 # Grow Coding Test Proposal #

 This is the proposal for Grow Coding Test.
-The goal is retrieve data from [SWAPI](https://swapi.dev/), manipulates and returns the data with an Express server.
+The goal is retrieve data from [SWAPI](https://swapi.dev/), manipulates and returns the info through endpoints of an Express server.

 ## Exposed endpoints